kerimoyle/cellml-specification/src/reference/informative/informB9_reset1.rst

       What does a reset do?

-    A reset lets you do just that: reset a variable to another value, restart a timer, flip a switch, take a step, start again.
+    A reset lets you do just that: reset a variable to a totally different value, restart a timer, flip a switch, take a step, start again.
     In order to work, a reset needs to know some information:

     - Which variable's value do you want to change?